jship/monad-logger-aeson/monad-logger-aeson/README.md

 ## Crash course

-Assuming we have the following `monad-logger`-based application and library code (shown in the same snippet here for brevity's sake):
+Assuming we have the following `monad-logger`-based code:

 ```haskell
 {-# LANGUAGE BlockArguments #-}